victorhkr/First/README.md

 # Electrical Field Calculator with JavaFX

-This project is a JavaFX-based application for calculating and visualizing electrical fields using **Delaunay triangulation** and the **Finite Element Method (FEM)**.
-The tool is intended for educational and research purposes, providing an interactive way to explore computational electromagnetics concepts.
+This project is a JavaFX-based application for calculating and visualizing electric fields using **Delaunay triangulation** and the **Finite Element Method (FEM)**.
+It is intended for educational and research purposes, demonstrating numerical simulation and visualization of electric fields on arbitrary two-dimensional domains.

 ---